Recruiting is just Marketing with a different audience.

 Do something great.
 Then tell EVERYONE.

-Then Sidley cranked up their talented public relations machine to persuade prominent publications to write about it, e.g. Above the Law, Reuters, Law.com, Law360, and other popular sites.
+Sidley cranked up their talented public relations machine to persuade prominent publications to write about their new program, e.g. Above the Law, Reuters, Law.com, Law360, and other popular sites.
 That’s the type of initiative I’m talking about!
-Sidley gets it.
-There are so many innovative new recruiting ideas―low-hanging fruit just waiting to be plucked off the tree.
+There are so many innovative new recruiting ideas to explore―low-hanging fruit just waiting to be plucked off the tree.
 If only firms would execute.

-Most importantly, this becomes an investment in the firm’s future, building a brand that will linger persuasively for many, many years.
+Most importantly, building a persuasive brand that will linger for many years is an investment in the firm’s future.
 That requires an innovative strategy, followed by an effective use of marketing and branding tools to spread the word, e.g. print and online advertising, social media, professional announcements, direct mail, etc.

 And in my experience, if done right, you’re also attracting the right lawyers―the ones who best fit your culture and are most likely to succeed within your system.

-Need to enhance your OWN recruiting?
+Need to enhance your OWN Marketing and Recruiting?
 Call Ross now!

 Contact Ross Fishman directly for more information at +1.847.921.7677 or email@example.com